-Despite the growing significance of animal welfare to consumer confidence, industry sustainability and global trade, Australia has no national strategy or formalised framework for the development of animal welfare standards and policy.
+Despite the growing significance of animal welfare to consumer confidence, industry sustainability and global trade, Australia currently has no national strategy or formalised framework for the development of animal welfare standards and policy.
 The previous Australian Animal Welfare Strategy, which set out a framework for progressing Australia's animal welfare standards in conjunction with state and territory jurisdictions and key stakeholders, was defunded in 2013 and never reinstated.
-Instead, the then Australian Government deferred to state and territory governments to self-nominate to lead individual standards development processes.
+Since 2013, the Australian Government has largely deferred responsibility to state and territory governments to self-nominate to lead the review and development of national standards for animal welfare.

-The absence of national leadership and coordination meant that progress on reviewing and developing national animal welfare standards faltered and inconsistencies in implementation increased.
+The absence of national leadership and coordination significantly impacted progress on reviewing and developing national animal welfare standards and inconsistencies in their implementation at the state level increased.
 Table 1 depicts the slow rate of review and implementation of the national standards and the inconsistent legal status attributed to the standards under state and territory law.

 For example, national standards for sheep and cattle were endorsed by ministers in 2016 following a four-year development process.
 Over seven years later, less than half of Australian jurisdictions have implemented the standards into state law.
-Of those that have, two have adopted the standards as mandatory regulations (South Australia and Queensland) while the other two (New South Wales and the Northern Territory) have adopted them as non-enforceable quidelines.
+Of those that have, two have adopted the standards as mandatory regulations (South Australia and Queensland) while the other two (New South Wales and the Northern Territory) have adopted them as non-enforceable guidelines.

-Table 1: Progress of national standards development and implementation as of 27 January 2023
+Table 1: Progress of national standards development and implementation as of 25 January 2024

 Animal Welfare Standard Review commenced Endorsed by Ministers Implemented in state law Mandator Yes y?
-No Land Transport 2007 2008 SA, 2012; NSW, 2013; NT, 2013; Tas, 2013; Vic, 2013; Qld, 2014; ACT, 2018; WA, 2020 Vic; Qld; ACT; NT Horses 2009 Sheep 2012 2016 SA, 2017; NSW, 2017; Qld, 2021 SA; Qld NSW Cattle 2012 2016 SA, 2017; NSW, 2017; Qld, 2021; NT, 2022 SA; Qld NSW; NT Saleyards 2013 2018 WA, 2020; Qld, 2021; NT, 2022 WA; Qld NT Exhibited Animals 2014 2019 Poultry 2015 Slaughter 2016 Pigs 2017
+No Land Transport 2007 2008 SA, 2012; NSW, 2013; NT, 2013; Tas, 2013; Vic, 2013; Qld, 2014; ACT, 2018; WA, 2020 Vic; Qld; ACT; NT Horses 2009 Sheep 2012 2016 SA, 2017; NSW, 2017; Qld, 2021 SA; Qld NSW Cattle 2012 2016 SA, 2017; NSW, 2017; Qld, 2021; NT, 2022 SA; Qld NSW; NT Saleyards 2013 2018 WA, 2020; Qld, 2021; NT, 2022 WA; Qld NT Exhibited Animals 2014 2019 Poultry 2015 2023 Slaughter 2016 Pigs 2017

 The fragmentation and inconsistency in national standards implementation creates a range of additional difficulties for businesses operating across state borders.
 It increases compliance costs as the complexity involved with navigating differing state legislative requirements places a greater burden on businesses.
 It impacts competition by creating an uneven playing field between businesses operating in different states.
 It deters investment due to the uncertainty such inconsistencies create in the regulatory operating environment.
-And finally, it accentuates the challenges of market access due to the added difficulty of providing assurances to trading partners about the consistency of Australia's animal welfare laws and standards.
+It is accentuates the challenges of market access due to the added difficulty of providing assurances to trading partners about the consistency of Australia's animal welfare standards and laws.

-Only national leadership and coordination from the Australian Government can truly address these problems and provide the impetus to harmonise regulatory arrangements and get Australia's animal welfare policy and standards development processes back on track.
+National leadership and coordination from the Australian Government is required to provide the impetus for harmonising regulatory arrangements and progressing Australia's animal welfare policy and standards development processes.
 As part of this reform, the portfolio responsibility for animal welfare policy should also be reviewed.
 Responsibility for animal welfare policy currently resides with Agriculture, Fisheries and Forestry.
 This allocation presents inherent structural challenges to the realisation of animal welfare policy goals due to the broader competing objectives of agriculture ministries and departments in promoting the gross value of production of animal-based industries.
-The negative effects of these competing priorities have been thoroughly examined in animal welfare policy research and multiple independent government reviews.17 Accordingly, animal welfare policy functions should be transferred to a different portfolio that does not possess the same institutional conflicts.
+The negative effects of these competing priorities have been thoroughly examined in animal welfare policy research and multiple independent government reviews.18 Animal welfare policy functions should be transferred to a different portfolio that does not possess the same institutional conflicts.